MolecularAI/REINVENT4/contrib/tutorials/maize/README.md

 ### 1DB5

 Runs REINVENT docking to 1DB5 to demonstrate how to use Maize with REINVENT.
+Some worked-out results are provided an can be explored with the notebook.

 ### 6G5J